Skip to main content

 • You haven't previously been awarded money from the Rewilding Innovation Fund (previously known as the Incubator Fund).
 We are happy to accept funding applications from those who have applied before and been unsuccessful.
 Please ensure that you adapt and build on your application for our consideration this time around.

 *This size has been set to tie in with the principle of rewilding being the restoration of ecosystems with enough space to allow nature to drive the changes and shape the living systems on which we all depend.
-Restricting applications to greater than 40 hectares will provide enough space for nature to start to lead the way.
+By funding projects greater than 40 hectares we will provide nature with enough space to start to lead the way.

 • The fund aims to support works that could potentially unlock further funding or move your project up the rewilding scale, whether you are new to rewilding or have been going for some time.
 Examples of potential applications include: business plans and strategies, community engagement activities and co-design, feasibility studies, technology and innovation.